Ethics & AHS Approvals

 After completing the TCPS 2 Tutorial, please upload the certificate of completion to your researcher profile in IRISS (Institutional Research Information Services Solution).

-If you think that your work constitutes quality assurance, quality improvement, or evaluation research, the Alberta Research Ethics Community Consensus Initiative (ARECCI) has developed some Ethics Decision Support Tools that may be of assistance in making this determination.
+If you think that your work constitutes quality assurance (QA), quality improvement (QI), or program evaluation (PE), the A pRoject Ethics Community Consensus Initiative (ARECCI) has developed a Decision Support Tool that may be of assistance in making this preliminary determination.
 If the ARECCI tools do not answer your questions, please consult the Nursing Research Office or a CHREB representative.

 Detailed guidance on the ethics approval process for faculty and students is provided below.
 Additional guidance documents and required templates are available on the CHREB website.